MicrosoftDocs/azure-reference-other/studio-module-reference/two-class-locally-deep-support-vector-machine.md

 caps.latest.revision: 25
 author: "jeannt"
 ms.author: "jeannt"
-manager: "jhubbard"
+manager: "cgronlund"
 ---
 # Two-Class Locally Deep Support Vector Machine
 *Creates a binary classification model using the locally deep Support Vector Machine algorithm*

  Category: [Machine Learning / Initialize Model / Classification](machine-learning-initialize-model-classification.md)

-##  <a name="Remarks"></a> Module Overview
+##  <a name="Remarks"></a> Module overview

- You can use the **Two-Class Locally Deep Support Vector Machine** module to create a two-class, non-linear support vector machines (SVM) classifier that is optimized for efficient prediction.
+This article describes how to use the **Two-Class Locally Deep Support Vector Machine** module in Azure Machine Learning Studio, to create a two-class, non-linear support vector machines (SVM) classifier that is optimized for efficient prediction.

- SVMs are an extremely popular and well-researched class of supervised learning models, which can be used in linear and non-linear classification tasks.
+Support vector machines (SVMs) are an extremely popular and well-researched class of supervised learning models, which can be used in linear and non-linear classification tasks.
 Recent research has focused on ways to optimize these models to efficiently scale to larger training sets.
 In this implementation from Microsoft Research, the kernel function that is used for mapping data points to feature space is specifically designed to reduce the time needed for training while maintaining most of the classification accuracy.

 This model is a supervised learning method, and therefore requires a *tagged dataset*, which includes a label column.

- You can train the model by providing the model and a tagged dataset as an input to [Train Model](train-model.md) or [Tune Model Hyperparameters](tune-model-hyperparameters.md).
-The trained model can then be used to predict values for the new input examples.
+After you define the model parameters, train it by providing the model and a tagged dataset as input to [Train Model](train-model.md) or [Tune Model Hyperparameters](tune-model-hyperparameters.md).
+The trained model can then be used to predict values for new inputs.

-## How to Configure an LD-SVM Model
+## How to configure Two-Class Locally Deep Support Vector Machine

-1. Add the **Two-Class Locally-Deep Support Vector Machine** module to the experiment.
+1. Add the **Two-Class Locally-Deep Support Vector Machine** module to your experiment in Studio.

 2. Specify how you want the model to be trained, by setting the **Create trainer mode** option.

-    -   **Single Parameter**.
-If you know how you want to configure the model, you can provide a specific set of values as arguments.
+    -   **Single Parameter**: If you know how you want to configure the model, provide a specific set of values as arguments.

-    -   **Parameter Range**.
-If you are not sure of the best parameters, you can find the optimal parameters by specifying multiple values and using the [Tune Model Hyperparameters](tune-model-hyperparameters.md) module to find the optimal configuration.
-The trainer will iterate over multiple combinations of the settings you provided and determine the combination of values that produces the best model.
+    -   **Parameter Range**: If you are not sure of the best parameters, you can find the optimal parameters by specifying multiple values and using the [Tune Model Hyperparameters](tune-model-hyperparameters.md) module to find the optimal configuration.
+The trainer iterates over multiple combinations of the settings you provided and determines the combination of values that produces the best model.

 3. For **Depth of the tree**, specify the maximum depth of the tree that can be created by the local deep kernel learning SVM (LD-SVM) model.

      The cost of training increases linearly with tree depth; therefore, choose an appropriate depth, depending on how much time you can afford to spend when building the model.

-    -   Training time should roughly double as the depth is increased by one.
+    Training time should roughly double as the depth is increased by one.

-    -   Prediction accuracy should increase, reach a peak, and then decrease with increasing depth.
+    Prediction accuracy should increase, reach a peak, and then decrease with increasing depth.

 4. For **Lambda W**, specify the weight that should be given to the regularization term.

      Regularization restricts large value components in the trained classifier.
 When the number of samples is insufficient given the number of features, you can use L2 regularization to avoid overfitting.
-Larger values for **Lambda W** mean that more emphasis will be placed on regularizing the classifier weights and less on the training-set classification error.
+Larger values for **Lambda W** mean that more emphasis is placed on regularizing the classifier weights and less on the training-set classification error.

      If the default value (0.1) doesn’t work well, you should also try {0.0001, 0.001 and 0.01}.

 5. For **Lambda Theta**, specify how much space should be left between a region boundary and the closest data point.

      This model works by partitioning the data space and feature space into regions.
 When **Lambda Theta** is minimized in such a way that region boundaries in the trained model are too close to the training data points, the model might yield a low training error, but a high test error, due to overfitting.

      To reduce the number of parameters that need to be validated, a good rule of thumb is to set **Lambda Theta** to one-tenth of the value that is used for **Lambda W**.
-Larger values mean that more emphasis will be put on preventing overfitting than on minimizing classification errors in the training set.
+Larger values mean that more emphasis is put on preventing overfitting than on minimizing classification errors in the training set.

      If the default value (0.01) doesn’t work well, you should also try {0.0001, 0.001 and 0.1}.

 6. For **Lambda Theta Prime**, type a value to control the amount of curvature that is allowed in decision boundaries in the model.

-     Larger values will give the model the flexibility to learn curved decision boundaries, while smaller values might constrain the decision boundaries to more of a stepwise linear pattern.
+     Larger values give the model the flexibility to learn curved decision boundaries, while smaller values might constrain the decision boundaries to more of a stepwise linear pattern.

      This parameter works in conjunction with the **Sigma** parameter.
 To reduce the number of parameters that need to be validated, a good rule of thumb is to set **Lambda Theta Prime** to one-tenth the value of **Lambda W**.